ph1losof/ecolog.nvim/README.md

 ## 💡 Custom Environment File Patterns

 Ecolog supports custom patterns for matching environment files.
-This allows you to define your own naming conventions beyond the default `.env*` pattern.
+This allows you to define your own naming conventions and directory structures beyond the default `.env*` pattern.

 #### Basic Usage